 Using a meat mallet (or rolling pin or heavy skillet), flatten each piece of tenderloin to 1/2". thin even pieces.

-Sprinkle surfaces of pork with lemon pepper, then your choice of flour...this really just a sprinkling to gave it added crunch, but you could forgo the flour altogether if you'd like: I just liked the texture it provided!
+Sprinkle surfaces of pork with lemon pepper, then your choice of flour...this really just a sprinkling to gave it added crunch, but you could forgo the flour altogether if you'd like: I just like the texture it provides!

 Heat ghee or butter in heavy cast iron skillet over medium heat; brown pork evenly, about 3 minutes on each side.
 I like to wait and flip the them when I see the cooked pork color creeping up the sides of the piece.